 Where Knowledge Runs Deep

-The high school day begins with a double period main lesson which is taught as a block lasting three to four weeks.
+- Main Lessons - The high school day begins with a double period main lesson.
 These courses allow for a seminar style, in-depth exploration of a topic in mathematics, the sciences, or the humanities.
+Each topic is studied as a "block" lasting three to four weeks.

-All students take full-year courses in mathematics, English, Spanish or German, technology, and movement or eurythmy.
+- Full Year Courses - All students take full-year courses in mathematics, a language (English, Spanish or German), technology, and movement or Eurythmy (artistic movement form unique to Waldorf education)

-Students take several quarter-long courses in addition to main lessons and full-year courses.
+- Quarterly Courses - Students take several quarter-long courses in addition to main lessons and full-year courses.
 One of these courses each quarter will be a fine or applied art taught in two double periods per week.
 Most other quarterly courses are academic subjects.
-Students sometimes have a choice between two courses.
-One of these courses is usually an academic subject, one is an art (to which we devote two double periods per week), and others are often in movement or drama.

 Students gain language fluency and cultural understanding through our unique Exchange Program, living with host families while attending Waldorf high schools in places like Germany, Austria, Spain, Peru, and Chile.
 While abroad, students attend classes, school functions, and family activities with their brother/sister host, and in turn become a host back in the Washington, D.C. area.
 The program is designed for direct exchanges within the international Waldorf school system and the families who make the commitment to host students from abroad.